nightknighto/SemiColon-dashboard-frontend/README.md

   - Rate limiting: especially on critical endpoints such as registration (preventing spam registrations) & login.
   - User account Authentication & Authorization.
   - User action logs.
-- Automatic mass emails sending.
+- Automatic mass email sending.
   - Admins can choose a specific track & status to automatically send an email to all candidates' having that track & status.
 Ex: sending acceptal emails to all accepted candidates of a specific track.
 - Demo Mode
   - The dashboard project was converted into using Redux to get central state management.